 Campbell Custom Homes of Bullard, TX has overseen the reproduction.
 Foundation work began in early Dec.
 2019, with the floor being completed by mid-January and the roof being completed by the end of February.
 By the end of April, the siding had been completed and painting had begun.
 By July 24, 2020 the construction phase of the Littlejohn House was completed; with the kitchen floors, walls, doors and cabinets crafted of woods from the original house.

 Descriptive displays are being planned and designed for the project, as well as a brick walkway leading to the front door.
-Hopefully the Littlejohn Farm House will be ready for an open house in the near future.
+Hopefully the Littlejohn Farm House will be ready for an open house.

 The museum board is very thankful to the Dick Clark III Foundation for completely funding the Littlejohn project.
 Clark was an award-winning FAIA architect who admired the Littlejohn house and was among those who wanted to see it restored.
 He passed away in 2017, but left his estate to a charitable foundation to fund worthy architectural and other special projects.
 The unique architecture of the Littlejohn home is now preserved for generations to come.

 This project began in earnest in 2012 and is now completed with the exception of having the historical marker corrected.
 The board hired the Architectural Firm of Sinclair & Wright of Tyler to conduct a special preservation study.
 A Historic Preservation Investigation was then prepared by architect Mark Thacker.

 It has been an ongoing restoration project, starting with asbestos abatement and removal of the dilapidated non-original front porch in 2013.
 In early 2014, window reproduction was begun and was not completed until 2015.